AshviniLondhe/Angular-Project/README.md

 ### PrimeNG CRUD Operations

 #### View Data:
-Displays a PrimeNG table with data fetched from a mock API or backend service.
+Displays a PrimeNG table with data fetched from a json server.

 #### Add Data:
 Allows adding new entries to the table.